varsis/ssl-lasagne/README.md

 > 3. CLONE this git repository into a directory

-> 4. DOWNLOAD mnist.pk.gz (http://deeplearning.net/data/mnist/mnist.pkl.gz) and unpack mnist.pkl into project directory
+> 4. DOWNLOAD mnist.pk.gz (http://deeplearning.net/data/mnist/mnist.pkl.gz) and unpack mnist.pkl into "data" folder

+> 5. CREATE a folder named "models" in project folder

-> 5. OPEN and RUN semisupervised_lasagne.py
+> 6. OPEN and RUN semisupervised_lasagne.py

 ### Parameters for Semisupervised Learning